arun5k1095/ETLpipelineTydo/README.md

 **Edge cases :**
 - Monitoring for resource limits and unexpected cost spikes.
--Implement robust error handling and retry mechanisms, especially when interacting with external services.
+- Implement robust error handling and retry mechanisms, especially when interacting with external services.
 - Pay attention to security measures, including access controls and encryption, to protect sensitive data.